Agreements can be periodic or for a fixed term.

 A fixed term agreement is for a defined period and has a set starting date and a set ending date.
 However, the agreement does not automatically end on the set date.

-If neither the park operator nor the resident have ended the agreement in accordance with the Residential Parks Act 2007 (SA) (see Terminating an Agreement) then the agreement continues as a periodic tenancy [see Residential Parks Act 2007 (SA) s 53].
-A standard agreement has been produced by the Tenancies Branch of Consumer and Business Services.
+If neither the park operator nor the resident have ended the agreement in accordance with the Residential Parks Act 2007 (SA) (see Terminating an Agreement), and the agreement is not required to be re-issued (see Re-issuing agreements) then the agreement continues as a periodic tenancy [see Residential Parks Act 2007 (SA) s 17A].
+Standard agreements have been produced by the Tenancies Branch of Consumer and Business Services.

-There are two exceptions to the rule that short fixed term agreements are treated as if they are periodic.
-The agreement will not be treated as periodic if the resident genuinely wants an agreement ending at the end of the short fixed term and the term was fixed at the resident's request.
-The other situation is where the park operator gives the resident a proper notice (Form H) containing a warning that the resident cannot expect the agreement to continue after the set date and the resident signs the notice [see Residential Parks Act 2007 (SA) s 4].
+There are two exceptions to the rule that fixed short term agreements are treated as if they are periodic.
+The agreement will not be treated as periodic if the resident genuinely wants an agreement ending at the end of the fixed short term and the term was fixed at the resident's request.
+The other situation is where the park operator gives the resident a proper notice containing a warning that the resident cannot expect the agreement to continue after the set date and the resident signs the notice [see Residential Parks Act 2007 (SA) s 4].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.